largecats/largecats.github.io/_posts/2020-10-17-spark-cache.md

 So if a dataframe needs to be cached at all, can consider caching eagerly using `spark.sql('cache table xxx')`, so that the query execution can be broken down into more trackable pieces.
 Moreover, when optimizing queries, it is recommended to cache each intermediate table eagerly, so as to make identifying bottlenecks easier.

-### Caching helps preventing stackoverflow in nested query plans
+### Caching prevents stackoverflow in nested query plans

 If the query plan structure is nested too deeply, Spark may throw `StackOverflowError` (see [here] (https://stackoverflow.com/questions/25147565/serializing-java-object-without-stackoverflowerror) and [here](https://stackoverflow.com/questions/37909444/spark-java-lang-stackoverflowerror)).
 This occurs when there are too many nested layers of column computation in intermediate tables, .e.g.,